kalgynirae/lumeh.org/pages/wiki/linux/pulseaudio.md

 You can omit the `sink_name` and `sink_properties` arguments if you don’t care about the name and description (you’ll get the defaults, “null” and “Null Output”).
-But if this is part of a more complex setup, it’s worth it to set descriptive names from the beginning.
+But if this is part of a more complex setup, it’s worth it to set descriptive names from the beginning (see [Application to Application](#application-to-application) for a practical example).

 <aside class=important>